-A fuller description of the orbital raising and rendezvous process is on the nasaspaceflight.com website.
+A more complete description of the orbital raising and rendezvous process is on the nasaspaceflight.com website.

-Some years ago, at “fast” six and a half our docking was perfected which considerably cut rendezvous time from the previous two day approach.
-However, it was not until the new tracking stations were operational at the new Vostochny launch base which allowed a fast update of a launch orbital insertion position, that this new super-fast approach technique was made possible.
+Some years ago, a “fast” six and a half our docking was perfected which considerably cut rendezvous time from the previous two day approach.
+However, it was not until the new tracking stations were operational at the new Vostochny launch base which allowed a quick update of a launch orbital insertion position, that this new super-fast approach technique was made possible.